justinfeng10/ecem202a_project/docs/proposal.md

 ## 1. Motivation & Objective

-In this project, the goal is to separate two target audio signals that may or may not be occurring at the same time.
+In this project, the goal is to separate two target audio signals using one machine learning model.
 In audio classification, we cannot guarantee that target sounds will be isolated, as other target sounds may be present at the same time.
-It is also costly to support two concurrent machine learning models at the same time to classify each signal separately.
+The aim is to separate this "mixture" of target sounds into their component target sounds, recognizing when each are present (or not present).
 Additionally, existing work on source separation on embedded systems is limited.
-Thus, the motivation of this project is to separate two concurrent target sounds via one machine learning model, on an Arduino board.
+Thus, the motivation of this project is to separate two target sounds via one machine learning model, on an Arduino board.

 ## 2. State of the Art & Its Limitations